Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 ### Smart routing

-The calculated number of in-flight messages can be used to distribute messages in such a way that all instances of downstream scaled-out endpoint have similar number of messages in their input queues.
+The calculated number of in-flight messages can be used to distribute messages in such a way that all instances of downstream scaled-out endpoint have almost the same number of messages in their input queues.
 That way the load is appropriate for the capacity of the given instance, e.g. instances running on weaker machines process less messages.
 As a result no instance is getting overwhelmed and no instance is underutilized when work is available.

+The bigger the `N` value (number of messages between every ACK), the bigger may be the difference between lengths of queues.
+On the other hand, lower `N` values cause more traffic as more ACKs are being sent upstream.

 snippet:GetLeastBusy